Dolibarr/dolibarr/.github/CONTRIBUTING.md

 * if you want to include a new external library (into htdocs/includes directory), please ask before to the project manager (@eldy) to see if such a library can be accepted.

 * if you add a new table, you must first create a page on https://wiki.dolibarr.org/index.php/Category:Table_SQL (copy an existing page changing its name to see it into this index page).
-Than ask the project manager (@eldy) if the new data model you plan to add is compatible with curent and future works in progress and can be accepted as you suggest.
+Then ask the project manager (@eldy) if the new data model you plan to add is compatible with curent and future works in progress and can be accepted as you suggest.

 Once a PR has been submitted, you may need to wait for its integration.
 It is common that the project leader let the PR open for a long delay to allow every developer discuss about the PR (A label is added in such a case).